MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1013.md

 ---
 title: Items per Project (report)
-description: Get an overview about the items used in a project.
+description: Get an overview of the items you use in a project.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf